 I quartered the larger mushrooms and half the smaller mushrooms.
 Squeeze out the water and set aside.

 Black fungus is not as common as dried-mushroom outside Asia but is widely used in Chinese culinary to prepare vegetarian dishes.

 There are two common forms, the larger and thicker type called wood fungus 木耳, and the smaller and thinner type called cloud fungus 云耳.
-I prefer to use cloud fungus since I like the slippery and crunchy texture.
+I prefer to use cloud fungus for the steamed chicken with fungus since I like the slippery and crunchy texture.